FAQs

 The New York Metroboard includes all MTA subway lines and shuttles, as well as the Staten Island Railway (SIR).

 Unlike the rest of our initial Metroboards, the NYC Metroboard only has one light per station (instead of two).
-This was done to keep the price affordable and maintain the same size as the Chicago Metroboard, but as a result, the NYC Metroboard will not let you see all of the trains at once.
+This was done to keep the price affordable and maintain the same size as the Chicago Metroboard, but as a result, trains share a single LED when in the same station.

 • Show all trains